Trump to Chicago: 'Fix' violent crime or I'll 'send in the feds'

-President Donald Trump on Tuesday threatened to "send in the feds" if Chicago doesn't "fix" violence in the city.
+Donald Trump has threatened on Twitter to "send in the feds" if Chicago doesn't "fix" the "carnage" going on in its city.

-The president did not elaborate in the Tuesday night Tweet, in which he claimed there have been 228 shootings in Chicago in 2017, 42 of which were fatal.
+The president did not elaborate on his Tuesday night tweet, in which he claimed there have been 228 shootings in Chicago in 2017, 42 of which were fatal.

+The numbers he cited — and the word "carnage" — appeared on the Fox News program "The O'Reilly Factor" earlier in the evening.

 Chicago police spokesman Anthony Guglielmi told NBC News Tuesday night that there have been 38 murders and 182 shooting incidents this year, slightly lower than Trump's numbers.
 Nevertheless, 2016 was one of the bloodiest years in Chicago since the 1990s.